pgroonga/pgroonga.github.io/reference/parameters/pgroonga-standby-maintainer-naptime.md

 `pgroonga_standby_maintainer.naptime` parameter controls execution of [the `pgroonga_wal_apply()` function][pgroonga-wal-apply] and [the `pgroonga_vacuum()` function][pgroonga-vacuum] interval by [`pgroonga_standby_maintainer` module][pgroonga-standby-maintainer].

-The larger value, more increasing not applicable PGroonga's WAL and more increasing internal unused Groonga tables, columns and records.
+The larger value, more increasing not applicable PGroonga's WAL and more increasing internal unused Groonga tables, columns and records in a standby database.

 The smaller value, the heavier IO load.